iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 2. $L$: The arcs that has a flow of zero and also not in $T$.
 3. $U$: The arcs that has full flow that is also not in $T$.

 The triple $(L, U, T)$ determines a spanning tree solution of the problem (We refers this as spanning tree structure).
-From \[thm 11.1\], suppose that a cycle free solution had been given (imortant!).
+From \[thm 11.1\], suppose that a cycle free solution had been given (important!).
 Let $F\subseteq A$ to be the set of arcs that are free.
 Since there is no cycle, the graph is a forest with less than or equal to $n - 1$ arcs.
 1. Select the set of all free arcs, since there are no cycle of free arcs.
 2. Select any non-free arcs from the graph, add it to the tree so that it becomes a spanning tree.